leducthang98/solidity-by-example/README.md

     public: access by any contracts and accounts
     external: can only be called by contracts and accounts
     note: variable is the same, but dont have EXTERNAL

+Gas
+    gas: number of cost gas
+    gasPrice: price of 1 gas in wei
+    gasLimit: limit gas user set
+    fee: gas * gas Price
+    1 native token = 10^18 wei

+Merkle Tree

+        ABCD
+    AB       CD
+    A B      C D

+    leaf: A is leaf
+    sibling node: B is sibling node
+    proof: B, CD is proof

+Payable:
+    that means: can be receive Native Token

+Fallback function:
+    fallback if call wrong or send Native token

+Sending Ether:
+        function sendViaTransfer(address payable _to) public {
+            _to.transfer(msg.value);
+        }

+    -> this means send the msg.value from 'sender' to '_to'